l4nz8/q_play/README.md

 - **Headless Training:** Offers a headless mode for faster training without rendering the game screen.
 - **Customizable Hyperparameters:** Allows tweaking of learning rates, exploration rates, and more.

-## Installation
+## Getting Started

 🐍 Python 3.10 is recommended.
 Other versions may work but have not been tested.

-It also is recommended to use cuda for training, which you must install manually for your individual GPU.
+- It is also recommended to use cuda for training, which you must install manually for your individual GPU.

-Download and install:
+### ✨ Download and install:
 1. Clone the repository to your local machine:
 ```bash
 git clone https://github.com/l4nz8/q_play.git